-Once you’re sure you have your central message, you should do your research – any interviews, quotes, checking of facts and figures, hyperlinks – everything you need to illustrate your central message.
+Once you’re sure you have your central message in a sketched-out nut-graf, you should do your research – any interviews, quotes, checking of facts and figures, hyperlinks – everything you need to illustrate your central message.
 During this time you may well come up with ideas for your lede.
 The lede is vital to get people to read your article – a kind of shop window.
 You may find it useful to try out a few ideas – write them down and see how they look.
 You should also be thinking about your kicker.
 But the kicker, although it makes the article read well, isn’t as crucial as lede, nut-graf and body – and the sub-editors may cut it anyway.

 Once you’ve done your research and sketched out your nut-graf and lede, you can get cracking on the body.
 If you’ve done things in this order you may well find that by this point the writing flows pretty smoothly.